kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-4.md

     </div>
 ```

-This will automatically add a Bootstrap row when 4 columns have been reached.
+After 4 columns build, a row will be dynamicaly generated.
 Makes the layout look much nicer.

 ## Link thumbnails to specific portfolio page

-When you click on a portfolio thumbnail you want to be taken to the large image of the portfolio piece.
+Click on a portfolio thumbnail and you will see the large image.

-So when we click on one of the players on our team page, we will get taken to that player page.
+When we click on one of the players on our team page, we will get taken to that player page.

-Modify your fragment of code to look like this:
+Make the following change to your code:

 `page-portfolio.php`